Kirby Star Allies: Development and release

 Kirby Star Allies was developed by HAL Laboratory and published by Nintendo.
 The game is thought to be based upon the first incarnation of the cancelled Kirby game for the GameCube, the trailer for which shows Kirby making multiple helpers, akin to the fundamental element of Star Allies.
 Development of the game began during the 25th anniversary of the Kirby franchise.
 The game was initially teased under the tentative title Kirby during E3 2017.
 In September 2017, the game's official title was announced during a Nintendo Direct presentation.
 The game was released for the Nintendo Switch game console on 16 March 2018.
 On 3 March 2018, a free demo of the game was released on the Nintendo eShop showcasing two of the game's stages.

 HAL Laboratory developer Shinya Kumazaki went over the world map concept, and the ability of creating more open, higher resolution imagery with the Nintendo Switch console.
 They swayed to making the screen more spread out in contrast to Kirby, as they could make Kirby smaller but still retain shape, while being able to present more of the background at one time.
 The more extended background helped the player from getting lost, as they could see more on screen at one time.

 The idea for the downloadable content was to help give attention to past Kirby games, and the series as a whole.
 The developers, rather than focus on an existing narrative, wanted to create a new experience for the characters.
 Kumazaki noted how if they were to rather focus on an intricate story, it would ruin the fun of the adventure.
 When discussing the lack of other popular characters from the franchise, he said that there were certain characters he wanted to appear, such as Galacta Knight from Kirby Super Star Ultra.
 They created a development rule, where they would only select one character from each game to represent the main series.

+Following the game's release, Super Kirby Clash and Kirby Fighters 2 were released, in 2019 and 2020 respectively, using the same engine.